 The finished one of a kind sculptures created by metal artists are donated back to the nursing homes or to the families of the elderly artists.

-Alzheimer’s Iron artists also create multiple sculptures designed by elderly using a nontoxic clay produced by Crayola, called “Model Magic.”
-The elderly’s sculptures are then covered in a rubber mold.
+Alzheimer’s Iron artists also create multiple sculptures designed by elderly community members using a nontoxic clay produced by Crayola, called “Model Magic.”
+The elderly community member’s sculptures are then covered in a rubber mold.
 Multiples waxes are taken from each mold and are poured in iron using the lost wax foundry method.
-Multiples make it possible to have one sculpture at every dining room or activates table or alternatively one sculpture for each adult child of the elderly artist living with Alzheimer’s and Dementia.
+Multiples make it possible to have one sculpture at every dining room or activates table or alternatively, one sculpture for each adult child of the elderly artist living with Alzheimer’s and Dementia.